 Reason: This is a fundamental principle of the table approach.
-It ensures that it is easy to find the commencement of every provision in the Bill or instrument.
+It ensures that it is easy to find the new approaches.

 5 Standard forms must be used and the head drafter's agreement must be obtained for any departures from the standard forms.